gbsvb13/CyberSecurity_2025_Study/README.md

 with 'go' button on toolbar, user can track a packet conviniently. and 'edit' button on toolbar or ctrl + f, user can find desired contents in packets when finding packet, knowing input type and choosing the search field(packet list/packet details/packet bytes, 화면 상단/좌하단/우하단) is crucial.
+By applying filter user can see same kind of packets. right click->apply as filter. and conversation filter makes user view only related packets. colouring filter is almost same with conversation filter but make them easier to detect by colouring them. the color cannot change. follow TCP/UDP stream : 'red text/blue text' above, following raw traffic streams